-New Accounting Pronouncements: In the first quarter of 2012, the Company adopted new accounting guidance related to the presentation of Comprehensive Income.
+In the first quarter of 2012, the Company adopted new accounting guidance related to the presentation of Comprehensive Income.
 The new guidance gives an entity the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 In both choices, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
 The guidance eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
 The guidance did not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
+Other than enhanced disclosure, adoption of this new guidance did not have a material effect on the Company's financial statements.